lachlan-ibm/ibmvia_autoconf/docs/access_control.rst

 Context Based Access Control
 ============================
-This section covers the configuration of the Context Based Access policy engine of a Verify Access deployment.
+This section covers the configuration of the Context Based Access policy engine of a Verify Identity Access deployment.
 Context based access policies are capable of defining conditional authentication requirements based on administrator defined requirements (such as device registration status, ip reputation, authentication method enrollment for a user).

-.. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.Access_Control
+.. autoclass:: src.ibmvia_autoconf.access_control.AAC_Configurator.Access_Control
    :members: